mlabs-haskell/plutus-simple-model/README.md

 ```

 Users are identified by their pub key hashes.
 Note that admin should have the value that we want to share
 with new user.
-Otherwise we will get a run-time exception.
+Otherwise we will get run-time exception.

 Users can send values to each other with function: